I-2-3-13.Reimbursement of Travel Expenses

 NOTE 2:

 Do not consider whether the representative traveled from outside the HO service area.
-Since a representative cannot receive more than the maximum amount allowable for a particular hearing site, it is irrelevant whether the travel occurred in or out of the service area.
+A representative cannot receive more than the maximum amount allowable for a particular hearing site, therefore it is irrelevant whether the travel occurred in or out of the service area.

 NOTE 3: